 - Meanwhile roll lime on counter; press down hard with your hand, until the meat of the fruit is broken down and softened; juice lime; set aside.

-- Place whole can of coconut oil in a small storage container, stirring thoroughly, until milk and cream together thoroughly in can (this prevents a mess when emptying the can).
+- Place whole can of coconut oil in a small storage container; be sure first to gently stir milk and cream together thoroughly in can (this prevents a mess when emptying the can).

 - Add half of the coconut cream (7 oz), lime, red pepper, and salt to caramelized onions.
 Stir well and slowly bring to a soft boil over medium heat.
 If preparing for guests, you may choose at this point, to set aside coconut/onion mixture and heat it 15 minutes before serving.
 If you are waiting, be sure to have the plates warm, rice cooked, or water boiling when you start to cook the flounder.
 (Note: you can freeze leftover coconut cream, or use within a week.)

 - Meanwhile add two fillets of flounder (more if using smaller sole) to hot coconut cream/onion mixture, which has been heated over medium temperature.
 Poach briefly on each side, only until color in center is opaque.
 Do not overcook.
 Remove to heated dinner plates, on which you have placed pasta or rice.
 Repeat this step with the remaining fillets.
 Cover with sauce.